micahp/finetuned-photo-gen/docs/context-summary-2025-07-21.md

 # Finetuned-Image-Gen – Context Summary (2025-07-21)
-This document rolls up **all work completed on July-21** and revises the roadmap based on seven new decisions:
+This document rolls up **all work completed on July-21** and revises the roadmap based on eight new decisions:

 * **Param-Group Harvester** – see `decisions/fal-param-group-harvester-2025-07-21.md`.
 * **Playground Screenshot Automation** – see `decisions/fal-playground-screenshots-2025-07-21.md`.